 The Secret Diaries of Miss Miranda Cheever Julia Quinn 9780061230837 Books

 First, let me say that I have really enjoyed reading other Julia Quinn books--they tend to be well-written and tightly plotted with well-drawn characters and a lot of humor and heart.
 However, this one was terrible!
 So bad, in fact, that I almost can't believe it is the same author.
 It has me wondering if this was maybe a really early rough draft that for some reason got published way too soon (Quinn trying to meet a really tight deadline, perhaps?).
-In any case, there are several problems with the book, but here are the two main ones in my opinion:
+In any case, there are several problems with the book, but here are the two main ones in my opinion:1) the two main characters are really unlikeable, and

 2) the whole "secret diaries" idea goes absolutely nowhere.